renpy/renpy/sphinx/source/testcases.rst

 .. warning::

-    This clause should not be confused with the Ren'py native :ref:`label` statement it refers to, or with the unrelated :ref:`screen-language label element <sl-label>`.
+    This clause should not be confused with the Ren'py native :ref:`label <label-statement>` statement it refers to, or with the unrelated :ref:`screen-language label element <sl-label>`.

 drag clause